History of Caitlin Clark in Timeline

 December 6, 2023: Reaching 3,000 Career Points

-On December 6, 2023, Caitlin Clark became the 15th Division I player to reach 3,000 career points, achieving this milestone with 35 points, nine rebounds, and five assists in a 67–58 victory over Iowa State.
-She was the second-fastest player to reach this mark.
+On December 6, 2023, Caitlin Clark reached 3,000 career points, becoming the 15th Division I player to reach this milestone and the second-fastest, after posting 35 points, nine rebounds, and five assists in a 67–58 victory over Iowa State.

 In 2023, Caitlin Clark helped the national championship game become the most-viewed women's college basketball game in history with 9.9 million viewers.